 Regina made her perpetual profession on 31 May 1998.

 She holds a Bachelor of Arts degree in Journalism and a Licentiate degree in Social Sciences with specialization in Social Communications.

 Her ministry experiences include work in the fields of education and residential care.
 She has served in vocation ministry, and has facilitated retreats for sisters and mission partners.
 From 2003 to 2009 she was the Congregational Communications Coordinator in Rome.
-Since then, she has served as Province Secretary in the Philippines Province.

 Good Shepherd Sisters from South West India, CE India/Nepal and Philippines attended this session highlighting sexual exploitation of marginalised women and girls